miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 Implementations and operational environments should appropriately preserve validation information required for long-term validation and continue adding archive timestamps appropriately.

 # IANA Considerations

+This document requests the registration of the "ltv" JOSE Header Parameter in the JSON Web Signature and Encryption Header Parameters Registry defined by RFC 7515.

+This specification uses the "ltv" object within the JWS Protected Header, JWS Unprotected Header, and the payload.

+The "ltv" object used in the Protected Header and Unprotected Header is treated as a JOSE Header Parameter and is subject to IANA registration.

+The "ltv" object used within the payload is a payload structure used to contain external references ("refs") and is not subject to the JOSE Header Parameter Registry.

+This specification defines additional Long-Term Validation related parameters and extension attributes managed within the "ltv" object.

+Additional LTV-related parameters may be defined by this specification or future extension specifications.

 ## Registration of the "ltv" JOSE Header Parameter

 This specification defines the "ltv" JOSE Header Parameter for use in JWS Protected Headers and Unprotected Headers.

+This specification also uses an "ltv" object within the payload for external reference ("refs") structures.

-The "ltv" parameter is used to store long-term validation related information including signature extension information, timestamps, validation information, and archive information.
+The "ltv" Header Parameter contains long-term validation related information including signature extension information, timestamps, validation information, and archive information.

 This specification requests registration of the "ltv" parameter in the "JSON Web Signature and Encryption Header Parameters" registry.

 The registration is as follows:

 - Header Parameter Name: "ltv"
-- Header Parameter Description: Long-Term Validation information for JWS
+- Header Parameter Description: Long-Term Validation information container for JWS
-- Header Parameter Usage Location(s): JWS
+- Header Parameter Usage Location(s):
+  JWS Protected Header,
+  JWS Unprotected Header
 - Change Controller: IETF
 - Specification Document(s): This specification

+The "ltv" Header Parameter MAY be included in the "crit" Header Parameter defined in RFC 7515.

+Implementations that do not understand the "ltv" Header Parameter and encounter "ltv" in "crit" MUST reject the JWS.

-## LTV-JWS External Reference Type Registry
+## LTV-JWS External Reference Type Identifiers

-This specification defines an external reference "type" identifier registry.
+This specification defines external reference "type" identifiers used by LTV-JWS.

-This registry is used to identify external reference hash input construction methods and external reference signing models.
+These identifiers are used to identify external reference hash input construction methods and external reference signing models.

 This specification defines the following initial values:

 - "raw": uses externally referenced binary data directly as the hash input
 - "jws": uses the same BASE64URL concatenation model as the JWS signing input model for externally referenced JWS objects

-Additional external reference type identifiers may be defined by future specifications or IANA registrations.
+Additional external reference type identifiers may be defined by future specifications.

-## LTV-JWS Timestamp Type Registry
+## LTV-JWS Timestamp Type Identifiers

-This specification defines a timestamp "type" identifier registry.
+This specification defines timestamp "type" identifier used by LTV-JWS.

-This registry is used to identify the timestamp format contained in timestamp objects.
+These identifiers are used to identify the timestamp format contained in timestamp objects.

 This specification defines the following initial value:

 - "rfc3161": RFC 3161 TimeStampToken

-Additional timestamp type identifiers may be defined by future specifications or IANA registrations.
+Additional timestamp type identifiers may be defined by future specifications.

 ## Hash Algorithm Identifiers